 Depressive Disorder Treatment: Identifying Symptoms of Major Depressive Disorder (MDD)

-Major depressive disorder is mental illness ranging from mild, moderate to severe.
+Major depressive disorder is ranging from mild, moderate to severe.
 The medical name for this mental ailment is officially known as major depressive disorder.
 The difference between minor depression and major depression is that minor depression can be overcame diverting your mind into other activities and does not last more than two to three days and may not require psychiatric intervention.
 Whereas major depressive disorder is a more severe form of mental illness which can last for two weeks and in some very severe cases up to a month.
 This form of depression requires intervention of professionals who diagnose the disease and prescribe anti depressant medicines to control the symptoms of the disease.
 This form of depression is rather very serious as those who suffer from it have constant suicidal ideation.
 If proper treatment is not provided early on to the suffering patient the symptoms may aggravate and may consequently result in attempted or completed suicide.

 Symptoms